 The Cactus is of a family of plants that thrives under the most adverse conditions.
 No matter how arid the soil, no matter that no care or attention is given, the cactus survives, multiplies, flowers and bears fruit.

 MEMBERSHIP IS OPEN to

 CHAPTER MEETINGS are held on the first Saturday of every month at 7pm at:

 500 Victoria St West, Whitby, ON

-Our regular Monthly Members Meeting will take place on Saturday, May 4, 2019 at Iroquois Sports Complex (500 Victoria St. W, Whitby) from 4:00pm to 6:00pm
+PLEASE NOTE DATE CHANGE!
+Our regular Monthly Members Meeting will take place on Saturday, June 8, 2019 at Iroquois Sports Complex (500 Victoria St. W, Whitby) from 7:00pm to 9:00pm

 "Sometimes My Mother Gets Angry" by Bebe Moore Campbell